mittwald/harbor-operator/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is with.

+**To Reproduce**
+Steps to reproduce the behavior

+**Expected behavior**
+A clear and concise description of what you expected to happen.

 **Operator context**
 How did you install / run the operator (e.g. Helm, Docker image, operator-sdk, ...)?